grassrootseconomics/CIC-Docs/TransactionDatasets.md

 1. old_POA__blockchain_address - Wallet ID on POA Blockchain if they had one
 1. comm_tkn - Their token name (each user only has 1 token) currenlty only Sarafu
 1. bal - current balance of [comm_tkn] as of file date
 1. location - User input (village name)
+1. held_roles - Standard transactions are between Beneficiaries, anything to an Admin is a Reclemation or from and Admin is a Disbursment and anything to a Agent is a Agent_out
 1. gender
 1. business_type - Input by GE staff based on what the users sell
 1. ovol_in - total number of tokens that came into this account from non-STANDARD transactions